dalaranwow/dalaran-wow/README.md

 Please use the issuetemplate below to report a new issue.

+The issuetracker is for serverside and gamemechanic issues only.
+If you have any trouble with your character or your account (Missing rewards or login problems), please write an Ingame-issue to a Gamemaster and the Gamemaster will then help you as soon as he can.
+(Create a new account if you cannot login with you old account due to login problems).

 Your issue will be reviewed by testers and the developers will fix it in the future.

 Only once the issue got the label ![GitHub Logo](http://i.imgur.com/TQviwND.png)